How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Proper positioning is equally critical.
 The pad should sit centered in the underwear gusset, smoothed flat before putting on pants.
 Many women find that seamless, laser-cut underwear or styles with a cotton gusset hold pads more securely and minimize visible lines.

-Matching Absorbency to Your Needs Without Sacrifice
+Matching Absorbency to Your Needs Without Sacrificing Discretion

 The Absorbency Ladder Explained